 └─ steglitz_cleaned.osm

-Let’s import our routes into the database.
+Let’s import these routes into the database.

 We achieve this by calling: